Tertangala: History

-Tertangala editors and contributors have also been regularly involved as presenters and organisers of the This is Not Art festival.

-Tertangala was originally printed by the Illawarra Mercury.

-All copies of Tertangala are archived by the University of Wollongong library, and many are available online.
+All copies of The Tert from 1962 to 2010 are archived by the University of Wollongong library, and are available online.
+The Tert was originally printed by the Illawarra Mercury, South Coast Times or the Students' Union.

 Name

-The name Tertangala was thought to mean "smoke signals" in an Indigenous language.
-The name originated when the University of Wollongong was a campus of UNSW, and was chosen to correspond with its then-sister paper Tharunka, whose name was thought to mean "message stick" However, an investigation in 2000 found that Tertangala was simply a nonsense word and had no roots in any recorded Indigenous languages, although this was not revealed until 2017.
-Some people suggest that the name was also chosen to parody the atmosphere of Wollongong's industrial city.
+The name Tertangala was thought to mean "smoke signals" in the local Dharawal language, a tribute to Wollongong's industrial history.
+The name originated when the university was a campus of UNSW, and was chosen to correspond with its sister paper Tharunka (later Gamamari) whose name was thought to mean "message stick".
+In 2000, then-editor James Breach confirmed the name Tertangala was completely made up, not having roots in any Aboriginal language, and not being used in consultation with the local Aboriginal community.

-A motion to officially change the 'Tertangala' name to 'The Tert' was proposed in May 2025 at the monthly WUSA meeting and passed.
-The process of changing the name on all platforms has started and will continue throughout the year.
+For decades the names Tertangala and The Tert have been used interchangeably, at the discretion of the editor-in-chief.
+In 2025, the original name was officially dropped.

+Management

+The Tert is managed by the Tert coordinator, a position within WUSA elected by Wollongong students.
+They act as the editor-in-chief and represent the interests of the newspaper at council meetings.